NSW: Adjudication Response Not Permitted

 A respondent may seek to place a submission to the adjudicator on issues going to jurisdiction including but not necessarily limited to:

-- The payment claim and/or s17(2) notice was not served on the respondent's normal place of business or otherwise as specified in the Act and/or the contract; or was NOT served within the time requirements of the Act;
+- The payment claim and/or s17(2) notice was not served on the respondent's normal place of busines or otherwise as specified in the Act and/or the contract; or was not served within the time requirements of the Act;

 How an adjudicator responds to such a submission from the respondent is a matter for him or her to determine; however Adjudicate Today adjudicators will generally call for submissions on the issue of jurisdiction.
 If a party provides a submission beyond the issue(s) requested by the adjudicator, such further arguments are generally not considered.

 Please move to the next step on the NSW flowchart being "Adjudication Determination.
-The Adjudicator has 10 business days from the date of acceptance of the Application to determine it.
-Time may be extended by agreement of both parties
+The Adjudicator has 10 business days to determine the Adjudication Application from the date of receipt of the Adjudication Response or the date the Response would have been due or, if the Respondent has no right to serve an Adjudication Response, 10 business after the Adjudicator's notice of acceptance is served on the Claimant and the Respondent.
+Time may be extended by agreement of both parties."